 - Be An Easy Player – If you play rough and engage the dog in fighting games this can make your dog overexcited and sometimes even aggressive, as an alternative, focus on a regular social game and break the game when you feel the dog is taking it too intensely, as a form to avoid driving any violent behavior in a dog.

 - Be Consistent – Regularly involve the dog in indoor and outdoor games.
-Avoid taking a break from game, when you cannot walk your dog outside for an outdoor game, consider playing those fun indoor games as an alternative.
+Avoid taking a break from the game, when your dog cannot walk your dog outside for an outdoor game, consider playing those fun indoor games as an alternative.

-- Keep the Game Short – Do not engage your dog in game sessions more than 5 minutes, in its place, make brakes after each 5 minutes as it avoids dog exhaustion and helps keeping the game interesting to the dog.
+- Keep the Game Short – Do not engage your dog in game sessions more than 5 minutes, in its place, make brakes after every 5 minutes as it avoids dog exhaustion and helps to keep the game interesting to the dog.

 - Stay Cool – Despite from the direction the game takes, you are the one responsible to lead it and calm things down, so is very important for you to remain calm and assertive during the whole game sessions.